 We do require closed toed shoes.
 This means no sandals or slip-ons.
 Jewelry and loose items are not allowed on the course.
 We also ask that long hair is secured in pony-tails.
 For more info visit our Prepare For The Air page.

-If aerial operations are cancelled by High Trek Adventures staff due to inclement weather (high winds, heavy rains, threat of lightning, etc.), rain vouchers will be given to guests who have purchased tickets.
-We can also work with you to reschedule your activities.
+If aerial operations are cancelled by High Trek Adventures staff due to inclement weather (high winds, heavy rains, threat of lightning, etc.), rain vouchers will be given to guests to reschedule your activities.

-Hours are subject to change due to weather and special events.
-Our estimated season runs March through November.
-Please visit our Hours and Events Calendar for specific hours.
+Hours are subject to change due to weather, holidays, and special events.
+We will be open 7 days a week.
+Please visit our Hours and Events Calendar for the current schedule.

 We have canned soft-drinks, bottled water, Vitamin Water, and other drinks available for purchase from our drink cooler.
 As far as snacks go, we have a selection of energy bars, chips, candy, and other local provisions to keep your energy level high.